AkifumiSato/vercel-meetup-slide/slides.md

 ---

-<Title>What we want Next.js in the future</Title>
+<Title>What we would like to Next.js in the future</Title>

 ---
 layout: sub-section
-breadcrumb: What we want Next.js in the future
+breadcrumb: What we would like to Next.js in the future
 ---

-# What we want from the browser back experience for Next.js
+# What we would like to from the browser back experience for Next.js

 First of all, thanks for having `scrollRestoration`.